-Gambia: Defeated President Yahya Jammeh faces military showdown
+Gambia: Defeated leader Jammeh says he will step down

 Save the Children warned of the danger of a humanitarian emergency as people fled their homes.

-"These children are largely fleeing to parts of both Gambia and Senegal where public services such as health facilities and schools are already under a great deal of strain," said Bonzi Mathuri, Save the Children's Senegal country director.
+"These children are largely fleeing to parts of both Gambia and Senegal where public services such as health facilities and schools are already under a great deal of strain," said Bonzi Mathurin, Save the Children's Senegal director.

-Hundreds of tourists have been pouring out of Gambia as the risk of violence grows and the US and UK issued warnings to citizens to consider leaving the country.
+Hundreds of tourists have been pouring out of Gambia as the risk of violence grows, and the United States and UK issued warnings to citizens to consider leaving the country.

 In a statement on its website, tour operator Thomas Cook said it was "working hard to get our UK customers home" and it expected to fly about 3,500 vacationers out of Gambia by the end of Friday.